Hello, Space

 val counter1Atom = atom(0, saverKey = "counter1", screenScope)

-The following code utilizes two types of scopes that depend on the lifecycle of the navigation library Voyager, used in the sample app.
-With Voyager, you can manage states on a per-screen basis and across the entire navigation.
+The following code is an example managing state with two different scopes that depend on the NavBackStackEntry of the navigation library androidx.Navigation used in the sample app:

 // sample - space: